Local is the New Global

 When the internet began to impact business seriously there was so much talk of the Global Village.
 How all our customers were just a click away and how even the smallest bricks and mortar outlet could serve the world.

 Google is now telling us that the key to success is in hyper-local targeting and activity.
 We need to keep our Google My Business page up to date and if we are running AdWords campaigns we should look to drill down with our geo-targeting as much as we can so as to be as relevant to a local searcher as possible.

 With one of our Australian clients we have been using CallTrackingMetrics for some time, and we have also been drilling down by region for their AdWords campaigns.
 We have campaigns for each state.
 But the nature of their business doesn’t really allow us to build landing pages by geography.
 If we could, this would be ideal.
 For example, if they had regional offices each offering similar services it would be a relatively simple exercise to have pages for each regional office with their contact details and locally relevant content.

 But this client dismantles wrecked four wheel drive vehicles.
 There is nothing regional we can hang our hat on.
 A gearbox for a Toyota Landcruiser simply doesn’t lend itself to geography.
 But we still want to be perceived as being able to serve a local market.

-CallTrackingMetrics are able to offer regional numbers.
+CallTrackingMetrics is able to offer regional numbers.
 Like most countries in the world a telephone number betrays a location, so running a west coast number for an east coast campaign introduces a dose of distrust.
 Perhaps it shouldn’t, but it does.

 We looked at how to run regional numbers within Google AdWords and the solution is quite elegant – even if we say so ourselves.